andyatkinson/andyatkinson.github.io/_posts/2024-10-24-rails-world-2024-conference-recap.md

 ![Rails World Conference 2024](/assets/images/rw2024/rw-13.jpeg)
 <small>With Craig</small>

 Rails World 2024 was a blast.
 Thank you to everyone involved in putting this event on.
 If we met at Rails World, I hope I've reached out to you on social media by now, but if not, please drop me a line.
 Let's stay in touch.
-Looking forward to the next Rails community event!

 ## Capping off Ruby events in 2024

 I've been privileged to attend a lot of Ruby events and be a guest on podcasts this year, to promote my consulting services and my book.
 Rails World sort of capped it off for me, as I don't have plans for any more Ruby events in 2024.

-I'd like to share some links from this year, and I'd be thrilled if you checked any of them out below, and shared your feedback.
+I'm thinking about 2025 though!

 2024 was my first year striking out on my own as an independent consultant.
 Thank you to all the clients, colleagues, and friends that have helped me make it work.
 I've got a lot to be thankful for, and I'm excited to keep it going in 2025!

+I'd like to briefly look back at the year by sharing some links to past podcasts, conferences, and other content.
+Thanks for taking a look.

 - [Madison+ Ruby 2024 Conference Recap](/blog/2024/08/13/madison-plus-ruby-conference-recap)
 - [SaaS on Rails on PostgreSQL — POSETTE 2024](/blog/2024/07/13/SaaS-on-Rails-on-PostgreSQL-POSETTE-2024-andrew-atkinson)